12 Ways to Maximize LinkedIn During a Career Change

 7. Manage your personal profile

 Be sure to always keep your resume and professional responsibilities updated.
 List your relevant skills, and keep them current.
 And remember, “relevant skills” doesn’t mean ALL of your skills.
-List skills that are relevant to the industries and job functions that you’re focusing on, and omit the rest.
+To maximize LinkedIn, list skills that are relevant to the industries and job functions that you’re focusing on, and omit the rest.